fuqi-jia/AAAI25/README.md

 ## Instructions of Reproducibility

 We also provide the source code and dataset in the ``Supplementary`` directory.
 The license is the same as the original CVC5 because it is a derived tool on CVC5.
 You should add a tag:  ``(set-logic OMT\_QF\_NRA)'' to enable the optimization mode.
-(Because CVC5 does not have an OMT parser at 1.0.8).
+(Because CVC5 does not have an OMT parser at version 1.0.8).
 One can generate benchmarks and build solvers using the command:
 ```
     ./prepare.sh
 ```